 Take Appropriate Time Off

-Generally speaking, you should not run while sick, especially if sick with anything beyond a headcold.
-If you develop Covid-19 symptoms or test positive, you certainly do NOT want to run.
-If you have a suspected case, you are best resting until you can confirm with testing.
+Generally speaking, you should not run while sick, especially if sick with anything beyond a head cold.
+If you develop Covid-19 symptoms, you certainly do NOT want to run.

 Walk First

 Before you return to running, you want to walk first.
-Walking will ease you back into exercise.
+Walking will ease you back into exercise, even if you just do one or two walks when symptoms first resolve.
 You will be able to assess how you respond to gentle exercise.
-If you experience worrisome symptoms such as an excessively high heart rate, shortness of breath, excessive fatigue, or regression of symptoms, you are not ready to resume running.
-Once you can comfortably walk for a couple miles, you should be ready to carefully resume running.
+If you experience worrisome symptoms such as an excessively high heart rate, shortness of breath, excessive fatigue, or regression of symptoms, you are not ready to resume running and should contact your medical professional.

-Current guidelines recommend starting at 50% of your previous baseline and progressing 10% each week.
+For athletes with fatigue (who have been medically cleared), it may be beneficial to have a more gradual return.
+The 2020 guidelines recommended starting at 50% of your previous baseline and progressing 10% each week.
 Dr. Jordan Metzl recommends first running 50% of previous mileage; if that feels comfortable, then 70% the next week (30% reduction), followed by 80% (20% reduction), and finally a week at 90% (10% reduction).
-This guideline is sound, especially considering the cardiovascular risks of the disease.
+It is important to note these recommendations were made before we knew more about the risk of myocarditis (in 2020, it was believed to be higher than we now know in 2022).
+While myocarditis is not a risk, a gradual return is always smart if fatigue lingers.

-Do not try to run at your pre-infection pace.
+Do not try to run at your pre-infection pace if it does not come naturally.
 Focus on your perceived effort or heart rate and run at a truly easy, conversational effort.
 Easy running will safely build back your fitness without overstressing your body.
 If you struggle with controlling intensity, try run-walk intervals to keep your heart rate under control.

 Know When to Scale Back or Stop Running